Barnato/software-product-management/agile-planning-for-software-products/anti-patterns-teams.md

   * example: vendor had a proprietory programming langauge.
 Org forced to use the other tools this org provided
   * To avoid do lots of research before settling on one option, the product you like could have problems or there might be other products.
   * over engineering and gold plating:
     * over engineering (product more complex than it needs to be)
-  * Example user interface with too many speculative features eg basic photo editors that offer lots of custimizations before showing your image
+    * Example user interface with too many speculative features e.g., basic photo editors that offer lots of custimizations before showing your image
     * gold plating - effort into project beyond point of return
+    * stop working when the product functions well
+    * user studies to see if the interface remains clear